 - Third-degree burns

-If another person causes a car accident, that person can be held liable for the damages caused by catastrophic injury.
+If another person causes a car accident, that person can be held liable for the damages.
 In most cases, an insurance claim is filed with the insurance company for the at-fault driver.
 However, if the insurance company refuses to compensate the accident victim fairly, a personal injury lawsuit may need to be filed to protect the accident victim’s right to full compensation for all catastrophic injury damages.

-Common damages included in a catastrophic injury claim include, but are not limited to:
+Common damages include, but are not limited to:

 Medical Treatment and Care